-My Red Tent is the fourth guest post in a series called “Your Life in Progress.”
-In this series we will hear from other women like you and I – women who are learning to love and care for themselves well.
+Inside: My Red Tent is the fourth guest post in a series called “Your Life in Progress.”
+In this series, we will hear from other women like you and me – women who are learning to love and care for themselves well.
 They are taking risks, making mistakes, trying new things and letting others go, sometimes struggling, but ultimately living beautiful, gentle lives.

 There was a time in ancient cultures that gave birth to a meeting, or gathering place for women known as the “red tent.”

-Her gift to me was modelling the power of real love.
+Her gift to me was modeling the power of real love.

 Every day she shows me what it means to walk in your own power as a woman.

 As a grown woman and mother I find my newest challenges in life sometimes overwhelming.
 I am often trying to find balance with life’s busy schedule, and meeting my family’s needs as well as my own.
 My heart desires to walk through life in peace and joy, but I do not always possess the strength or tools to know where to begin.

 These challenges are not new to women and are the kind you would naturally bring to your own mother.
 I am very blessed despite my mother’s passing, as I have found great delight in a woman who is not only my sister and friend but has become one of my most influential mentors.
 Our relationship has blossomed over the last couple of years, as I have grown older.

 She is one of the most passionate women I know, and she believes wholeheartedly in striving to walk through life with honesty and joy.
 Every day she chooses to walk with courage through life’s hard lessons, and choose peace.
 In my times of excitement, as well as pain, she is the woman whom I am drawn towards.
 We can spend hours laughing, fellowshipping and crying.

 In her, I believe, I have found a kindred spirit.

 Her gift to me is not only encouraging me to fully embrace myself, imperfections and all, but to be brave enough to trust in myself even when I feel that I have failed.